MohitB9/mohitbangale.github.io/_site/resume.md

----
-title: Resume
----

-# Mohit Bangale
+![]Mohit Bangale

-This site is under work...
+Senior Staff Engineer

-## Experience Summary
+Experience Summary

 - 10 years of experience in computer vision, image processing and vision-based machine learning/deep learning application development.
 - Building & deploying highly creative solutions for more than a decade.